TomWartm/game_2048/README.md

 - **Random**: Makes a random next move.
 - **Left Down**: Try Left or Down, else Right or Up.
 - **Simple Max**: Checks all possibilities of the next move and takes the move that maximizes the average.
-- **Prob Max**: Checks all possibilites of the next two moves and takes the move that maximizes the average value.
+- **Two Max**: Checks all possibilites of the next two moves and takes the move that maximizes the average value.

 ![Game Screenshot](img/game_strategy.png)